top of page

 8. Seek Medical Advice: If stomach pain is severe, persistent, or accompanied by other concerning symptoms such as vaginal bleeding or fever, consult your healthcare provider promptly for evaluation and guidance.

-White Discharge During Pregnancy In The First Trimester
+Decoding White Discharge During Pregnancy In The First Trimester

 White discharge, also known as leukorrhea, is a common occurrence during pregnancy, particularly in the first trimester.
 While it may cause concern for some expectant mothers, it's typically a normal and natural part of the body's response to pregnancy hormones.
 Here's what you need to know about white discharge during the first trimester: